perezlidia/hydrological-deficit-ML/README.md

 The study area corresponds to northwestern Mexico and includes the following states:

-  -Sonora
+-  Sonora
-  -Sinaloa
+-  Sinaloa
-  -Baja California
+-  Baja California
-  -Baja California Sur
+-  Baja California Sur

 These regions are characterized by arid and semi-arid climates with low precipitation and high potential evapotranspiration.